FelipeVein/PestDataset/README.md

 ## How to visualize the dataset:

+1- Download the repository

-1- Open via.html
+2- Open via.html

-2- Annotation -> Import Annotations (COCO Format)
+3- Annotation -> Import Annotations (COCO Format)

-3- Open one of the .json files that is inside the data folder
+4- Open one of the .json files that is inside the data folder

-4- Enjoy
+5- Enjoy